ADHD Testing (cont.)

 When to Be Evaluated for ADHD

-According to the American Academy of Pediatrics, any child 4-18 years of age with a history of academic or behavioral problems who also has symptoms of inattention, hyperactivity, or impulsivity should be evaluated for ADHD.
+According to the American Academy of Pediatrics, any school-aged child who has a history of academic or behavioral problems who also has symptoms of inattention, hyperactivity, or impulsivity should be evaluated for ADHD.
 More specifically, symptoms which may suggest ADHD include being unable to sit still, having poor ability to concentrate, poor listening skills, daydreaming excessively, acting without thinking, and poor school performance.
 These symptoms can prompt the child's health-care professional to consider the diagnosis of ADHD.

 Must Read Articles Related to ADHD Testing

 What symptoms and signs did you (or your child) experience before an ADHD diagnosis?

 Were you diagnosed with ADHD as an adult?
 Please describe your experience.